krestenkrab/hanoidb/README.md

-> **NOTE** I erroneously called this engine `fractal_btree` when first released, but I have since learned that what we have implemented is indeed much less sophisticated than Tokutek's Fractal Tree&reg;.
-Hence, the name change to `lsm_btree`.

 # LSM B-Tree Storage

 This erlang-based storage engine implements a structure somewhat like LSM-trees (Log-Structured Merge Trees).
 The notes below describe how this storage engine work; I have not done extensive studies as how it differs from other storage mechanisms, but a brief brows through available online resources on LSM-trees and Fractal Trees indicates that this storage engine is quite different in several respects.